-It’s quite easy to confuse our wants versus our needs.
+It’s pretty easy to confuse our wants versus our needs.
 We may think we need the new phone that was just released or the purse that catches our eye at the department store.
-But if we are physically able to survive without having that item in our life, well, then it’s just a want.
-If we are truly trying to live a happier life with less, then we need to evaluate what we feel we really need.
+But if we are physically able to survive without having that item in our life, well, then it’s time to admit that it’s just a want.
+You don’t have to be a minimalist to agree that if we are genuinely trying to live a happier life with less, then we need to evaluate what we feel we really need.
 Take some time for introspection and discover what your attachment is to specific items.
 Feel the emotions that come up and try not to judge yourself in the process.
-Letting go doesn’t need to happen all at once, and this process will look different for everyone.

-- Do I feel burdened by keeping these items?
-Are these items limiting my enjoyment of my home or my storage space in any way (whether it’s the item individually or the combination of ALL the sentimental things causing clutter and stress)?
+- Do I feel burdened by keeping certain items?
+Are these items limiting my enjoyment of my home or my storage space in any way?
+(That could be the individual item or the combination of ALL the sentimental things causing clutter and stress.)

 - Do I see these items often enough that they can bring me joy?
 Is there a way to use them so I would enjoy them more?